 - WSURP participants who are age 62 with 10 years of service may be eligible to have a calculation run to determine if they are eligible for a benefit under the WSU Supplemental Retirement Plan.

 - Contact Human Resource Services-Pullman with any questions.

 A program designed to give faculty and administrative professional employees an opportunity for pre-retirement reduction of full time service while gradually phasing into retirement over a period of years.

 Retirees have the option of continue with the same insurance coverage options they have had as an active employee.

 - Eligibility for the PEBB Retiree Medical/Dental Insurance: At age 62, regardless of years of service; At age 55 with at least 10 years of service; or upon proof of drawing a retirement annuity.
-For information regarding this coverage, including premium rates, click on the Retiree Enrollment Guide link found here.
+For information regarding this coverage, including premium rates, see the Retiree Enrollment Guide.

 - If the retiree has a spouse or registered domestic partner who is also a WSU employee, please contact HRS-Pullman to determine if transferring coverage to the remaining active employee and deferring the retiree coverage may be an attractive option.
 There is also the ability to transfer life insurance coverage, if applicable.

 Depending on employment type, and whether the appointment is permanent or temporary, some employees may be eligible for annual leave cash out, and sick leave incentives.
 Eligible employees who meet retirement eligibility may be eligible to establish a VEBA Medical Expense Plan.